pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_upgrades/2_versions_details.md

  - Hydra JWKs will be regenerated in the DB, with the effect of invalidating all existing authentication tokens.
 As a result, **you will be logged out after upgrade**, and if you are using Personal Access Tokens, you will have to regenerate new ones.

- - **Cells Sites Bind URL should not use a domain name anymore**.
-It should declare a binding PORT eventually including the _Network Interface IP_.
+ - **Cells Sites Bind URL should not use a domain name anymore, except for a TLS setup with Let's Encrypt**.
+In other cases, it should declare a binding PORT eventually including the _Network Interface IP_.
 If you have connection issue after upgrade, make sure to edit sites to bind to e.g. `0.0.0.0:8080` instead of `domain.name:8080` (using `cells configure sites` or by simply editing the `pydio.json` file).
+For a TLS setup with Let's Encrypt, the domain name *must* be used with the standard port 443 (multiple addresses *can* be used) in order to be used for the ACME challenge initiated by Let's Encrypt.

 ### Collation issues